-Buzzworthy Brands is a weekly Restaurant Business feature highlighting revolutionary increase manufacturers that operators ought to preserve an eye fixed on.
+Buzzworthy Brands is a weekly Restaurant Business feature highlighting revolutionary increase manufacturers that operators should watch.
 A fresh Buzzworthy Brands profile may be published each Thursday.

 Buzzworthy Brands